|Literary Masters, Inc.

 The country road was long.
 Too long.
 For any stranger, disorientation was guaranteed.
-The trees went on
+The trees went on forever.

-were chasing after them, and then they would vanish into oblivion.
+chasing after them, and then they would vanish into oblivion.

 It was barely seven in the morning.
 The sky was a grayish-blue.
 The road was empty.
 Just as tension took a